 - Limited capabilities for searching and manipulating data that actually represents different record types.

-The application requirements that might suggest choosing a full text search system over a relational database are those corresponding to the above strengths and limitations of a full text search system:
+The application requirements that might suggest choosing a full-text search system over a relational database:

 - The application will be indexing a high volume of primarily textual information.

 All possible user interactions and queries cannot be assumed up-front and might change over time.